SCBI-ForestGEO/Dendrobands/resources/workflow_2_intraannual_survey.md

-# DEPRECATED: Workflow for intraannual surveys (prior to 2021)
+# Previous workflow for intraannual surveys (prior to 2021)

 1. Prepare data sheets for field, and make sure you have a blank raw data form ready for office.
     1. Review [checklist](https://github.com/SCBI-ForestGEO/Dendrobands/tree/master/resources/field_forms).